The Python while Loop

 Common Use Cases for while Loops

-Controlling while Loops with break and continue
+Controlling Loops with break and continue

 Output: